The best down comforters of 2021 - CNN Underscored

 If the budget allows, this is a comforter to not miss.
 Especially if you want to snuggle up with the clouds.

-Best down comforter for warmth: Company Store Legends Hotel Alberta Down Comforter (starting at $269, originally starting at $299 depending on size and weight; thecompanystore.com)
+Best down comforter for warmth: The Company Store Legends Hotel Alberta Down Comforter (starting at $299, depending on size and weight; thecompanystore.com)

 When it comes to warmth and coziness, the Legends Hotel Alberta Down Comforter from The Company Store is unrivaled.